iBatistic/FSB_PhD_thesis_template/README.md

 More details regarding latex installation can be found on the [link](https://milq.github.io/install-latex-ubuntu-debian/).
 The template is tested on Ubuntu 22.04.3 LTS distribution.

-It is advisable to designate thesis.tex as the master document to facilitate compilation when working on other documents.
+It is advisable to designate `thesis.tex` as the master document to facilitate compilation when working on other documents.
 In Texmaker, you can achieve this by navigating to 'Options' and selecting 'Define Current Document as Master Document.

+Note: for proper rendering of references, ensure that `BibTeX` is executed prior to initiating the `Quick Build` process.

 ## Structure